 The leading-edge avionics kit of the TSR.2 would have made it a very sophisticated aircraft, but at a price.
 The obvious difficulty was that so much new technology might take more time than scheduled to get right.
 That could be accepted, but there was a subtler difficulty: with so few manned aircraft in development in the UK, that meant that the cost of work on new avionics for the TSR.2 could not be spread over multiple aircraft development programs, as it would have been in the US.

 * The TSR.2 was fitted with an oblique film camera on each side of the forward fuselage.
 In bombing missions, the camera imagery would be used for strike assessment, and of course the cameras could also support reconnaissance missions.
 However, the primary reconnaissance system was to be provided by a sensor pallet plugged into the weapons bay.
-This was to be fitted with an EMI "side-looking airborne radar (SLAR)" -- though it was designated simply a "side-looking radar (SLR)", an ambiguous name in light of later developments in radar technology -- and a Hawker Siddeley Dynamics / Mullard linescan imager.
+This was to be fitted with an EMI "side-looking airborne radar (SLAR)" -- though it was designated simply a "side-looking radar (SLR)", an ambiguous designation -- and a Hawker Siddeley Dynamics / Mullard linescan imager.

 The EMI SLAR shot pulses out to the sides of the aircraft and recorded the echoes on a film strip to produce a "map" of the terrain under the TSR.2's flight track.
-The SLAR had a "moving target indicator (MTI)" capability that highlighted moving objects on the film strip.
+The SLAR had a "moving target indicator (MTI)" capability that highlighted moving objects.
 It appears that the SLAR, whose antennas were permanently mounted in the forward fuselage, could operate in a much more limited capacity without the pallet as a navigation aid for strike missions, obtaining a terrain map about every 160 kilometers (100 miles) or so as a check for the navigation system.

 The linescan would have been able to transmit imagery in real-time to a ground station.
 A conventional film-reconnaissance pack was also planned.